 Hi, I'm Tami, a Midwestern country girl raised at the edge of the Appalachian foothills.
 I'm married to my college sweetheart, Charlie.
 We coach people in exercise, nutrition, and wellness.

-I like old (but not stuffy) stuff—classic movies, little white churches, bluegrass (I’m learning how to play the banjo), and paperback books.
+I like old stuff—classic movies, little white churches, bluegrass (I’m learning how to play the banjo), and paperback books.

 I eat beautiful salads, too many tortilla chips, and I'm a goner near a bag of gummy bears.

 I love cats (and all animals) and have six kitties, that, some days, I talk to more than humans.

 Sometimes I struggle with socializing because people aren't always easy to love, but neither am I. I'm working on it more and more, striving to be me while giving others room to express themselves as I would want the same.

 I'm not the girl who gets invited to many girls' nights.
 Maybe because I'm not very girly.
 I'd rather power wash than go shopping.
-I chew my nails, and most of my clothes are from 2010, from my little sister's closet.
+I chew my nails, and most of my clothes are from 2010 and from my little sister's closet.

 My words aren't always roses and rainbows, but I listen for an invitation before sharing my opinion.